 However, that was even much better than when she started using broken Spanish to try to talk to my client so that I couldn’t understand what she was telling them.

 Sadly, this was one of my most educated and intuitive clients.

 She was judged immediately by the color of her skin and her accent and, as the birth went on and some unexpected things happened, all the L&D and even postpartum staff were very vocal on blaming this Mother for “endangering her baby” and for “listening to her doulas medical advice” when I never offered medical advice.

 Assumptions were made.
-Incredibly incorrect assumptions that took a heavy toll on this mother’s heart all due to her race.
+Incredibly incorrect assumptions took a heavy toll on this mother’s heart all due to her race.

 3. Women of Color Are Significantly Less Likely to Have a Successful VBAC